 We welcome enquiries about our work, including potential collaboration and research student applications.

-These seminars are organised by our Research Centres: the Health Sciences Research Centre, Sport & Exercise Sciences Research Centre, Centre for Research in Ecology and the Centre for Research in Evolutionary Anthropology.
+These seminars are organised by our Research Centres: the Health Sciences Research Centre, Sport & Exercise Sciences Research Centre, Centre for Research in Ecology and the Centre for Research in Evolutionary, Social and Interdisciplinary Anthropology (CRESIDA).

-The Department of Life Sciences is a dynamic research hub undertaking first‐class projects across four key areas; Ecology, Evolutionary and Environmental Anthropology, Health Sciences and Sport and Exercise Science.
+The Department of Life Sciences is a dynamic research hub undertaking first‐class projects across four key areas; Ecology, Evolutionary Environmental and Social Anthropology, Health Sciences and Sport and Exercise Science.

 The department has a strong research environment and its high calibre research staff are well qualified to mentor students to a successful PhD.
 They have a wide range of expertise and are engaged in collaborative work with researchers, both within the University and at other institutions and organisations, in the UK and abroad.
 Excellent research facilities, with well-equipped specialist labs and diverse fieldwork opportunities, make this a stimulating environment to work and study in.